Perspective | Chaminade created the Maui Invitational. Now it’s not in the field.

 “I’d actually like to see those numbers because I think Chaminade is a part of basketball history,” he said.
 “I would think there would be people interested in seeing us play.”

-Odom, who won 406 games as the coach at East Carolina, Wake Forest and South Carolina, now runs the event for KemperLesnick out of Chicago.
+Odom, who won 406 games as the coach at East Carolina, Wake Forest and South Carolina, now runs the event for KemperLesnik out of Chicago.

 “We always have a post-tournament meeting to discuss what we can do better the next year and to start looking at teams for a couple of years down the road,” Odom said this week.
 “We try to figure out ways to enhance the Maui Jim Maui Invitational brand.
 A couple of years ago, we also talked about what we could do to help Chaminade out because they’re a partner in the event.